What is this training about?

 How do I save my slides as a video?

 This is very simple, but it can take some time so prepare to be patient.
 There will be a progress bar at the bottom of your PowerPoint window, but it can be easily missed.
-This clip shows how to export your slides as a video:
+Microsoft’s support site has a clip that shows how to export your slides as a video.

 How do I make my content engaging?

 If you don’t have much experience with using PowerPoint, there are numerous online tutorials to help you.
 Many short courses are available on LinkedIn Learning if you need something comprehensive.
 If you have a specific question about how to do something, a quick online search will usually provide many answers including video walkthroughs.

 It’s often said that you, not your slides, are the presentation.
 This remains true in a pre-recorded lecture, but it is worth remembering that your presence will be less clearly felt than it is in person.
 If your only presence is your voice, your slides are much more important than they are if you are in the same room as your audience.
 Effective visual design is paramount in ensuring that your slides enhance learning rather than distracting your audience from your message.